gaborcsardi/tab/README.markdown

 > Pretty tables at the R CLI

-For better user intergafe.
+For better user interface.
 Inspired by the [columnify](https://github.com/timoxley/columnify) project.

 ## Install